 The LPN to ADN Bridge nursing program is a three semester advanced placement program allowing currently licensed Practical Nurses career mobility to obtain an Associate of Applied Science in Nursing.
 Upon successful completion of the LPN to ADN Bridge program, students are eligible to take the NCLEX-RN exam to become a Registered Nurse (RN).
 See required courses and descriptions.

 Applications for the LPN to ADN Bridge Program are accepted once a year.
 FRCC is not accepting applications for this program for Fall 2019.
 Watch our website for future updates.

 Nurse Aide Program Information

 The Nurse Aide certificate qualifies you to take the State Certification Examination to become a CNA.
 Graduates of our program have a 91 percent pass rate on the state exam.
-Students interested in the Nurse Aide program must view an information video to obtain an application packet.
+Students interested in the Nurse Aide program must view an informational video to obtain an application packet.
 Learn more about the Nurse Aide Program admission requirements.

 The Westminster Campus Nursing Program has continuing full approval from the Colorado State Board of Nursing.
 The Westminster Campus is also accredited by the Accreditation Commission For Education in Nursing, Inc. (ACEN).